naymurdev/stage/server/README.md

 ## Troubleshooting

-### "Failed to launch browser"
+### "Failed to launch browser" or "Executable doesn't exist"

 **On Render:**
-- Ensure build command includes `npm run build` which installs Playwright browsers
+- The build command automatically includes `PLAYWRIGHT_BROWSERS_PATH=0 npx playwright install --with-deps chromium`
+- This installs browsers in `node_modules` (which persists) and system dependencies
-- Check build logs to verify Playwright installation succeeded
+- Check build logs to verify Playwright installation succeeded (look for "Chromium downloaded")
+- If the error persists, verify the build completed successfully
+- Ensure you're using the `render.yaml` configuration or manually set the build command
-- If issues persist, upgrade to a plan with more resources
+- If issues persist, upgrade to a plan with more resources (Standard plan recommended)

 **Local/Self-hosted:**
 Install system dependencies: